perlun/perlun.eu.org/_i18n/en/_posts/2025-08-24-why-you-need-automated-tests-and-valgrind.md

 `Passed!  - Failed:     0, Passed:  1527, Skipped:   444, Total:  1971, Duration: 4 m 46 s - Perlang.Tests.Integration.dll (net8.0)`

-(This test doesn't output anything in case all goes well, so we can only see it in the `Failed: 0` figure above)
+(This test doesn't output anything in case all goes well, so we can only see that it was successful in the `Failed: 0` figure above)

 ## The fix